-From the end of July, 2018 citizens of 80 countries can enter Belarus for 30 days without visa through Minsk National Airport.
+From the end of July, 2018 the citizens of 74 countries can enter the Republic of Belarus for 30 days without visa through Minsk National Airport.
 This rule is effective only if a person comes through Minsk National Airport (a person should exit also through Minsk National Airport).

-What do I need to have with me to enter Belarus with no visa?
+What do I need to have to enter Belarus with no visa?

-You should have a valid passport, money (approximately 25 USD for 1 day of stay), medical insurance in the cover amount of at least €10,000 in Belarus.
+You should have a valid passport, money (approximately USD 25 per 1 day of stay), a medical insurance in medical coverage at least €10,000 in Belarus.
 Insurance can be bought on arrival in the airport.

 Below you can find a list of countries which can visit Belarus with no visa.

-Frequently asked questions on visa-free travel to Belarus:
+Frequently asked questions on visa-free travel to Belarus (FAQ):

 In accordance with the legislation of the Republic of Belarus there is no limit on number of visa-free entries.
-That means Foreign citizens can use this opportunity to visit Belarus as many times as they want.
+It means foreign citizens can use this opportunity to visit Belarus as many times as they want.

-My country is not in the list so can I anyway come to Belarus without visa?
+My country is not in the list so can I anyway come to Belarus with no visa?

-With some countries Belarus has signed special agreements that allow people to travel without having belarusian visa for the term that even exceeds 30 days.
+With some countries Belarus has signed special agreements that allow people to travel without having a Belarusian visa for the term that even exceeds 30 days.

-These are the countries: Azerbaijan, Armenia, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, Uzbekistan, Ukraine.
+These are the countries: Azerbaijan, Armenia, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, Uzbekistan, and Ukraine.

 30 days is not enough for me, can I stay longer?

-You can stay longer and leave later only in case of ilness, natural disaster or some other unforseen circumstances.
-In this case you will need to get new visa in the migration office.
+You can stay longer and leave later only in case of illness, natural disaster or some other unforeseen circumstances.
+In this case you will need to receive a new visa in the Migration Office.

-Rule-breakers might also be deported and fined up to approx 580 USD.
+Rule-breakers might also be deported and fined up to approximately 580 USD.

 Can I leave Belarus by bus or by train?

-Unfortunatelly, NO. The law about 30 days no-visa visit is saying that you have to enter Belarus through Minsk national airport and leave throught the same airport.
-You can not leave through any other checkpoint.
+Unfortunately, NO. The law about 30 days no-visa visit says that you have to enter Belarus through Minsk National Airport and leave through the same airport.
+You cannot leave through any other checkpoint.

-Do I need to go for the registration to migration office?
+Do I need to go for the registration to the Migration Office?

 YES.
-Registration is required for all people who stay in Belarus more than 5 days.
+The registration is required for all people who stay in Belarus more than 5 days.
 If you stay in the hotel/hostel they will do the registration for you by themselves.
-If you stay in apartment you should ask the owner to make the registration for you.
+If you stay in an apartment you should ask the owner of the apartment to make the registration for you.